About Our Healthy Ingredients

 Native Americans considered the cranberry a gift from the Great Spirit.
 They used the red berry to dye blankets and make pemmican, a food made of crushed berries, fat, and dried meat.
 They also used it as a medicine to extract poison from wounds.
 It wasn't until 1647, that the word Cranberry (the original English word for cranberry) first appeared in a letter written by a Cape Cod missionary.
 Researchers have only recently discovered that it is a potent anti-cancer agent.
 Native Americans used blueberry leaves and roots for medicinal purposes.
 The tribes revered blueberries and much folklore developed around them.
 A tea made from the leaves of the plant was thought to be good for the blood.
 The dried berries were also crushed into a powder and rubbed into meat for flavor.

-Our product which contains the 3 types of organic berries : "3 Berry Face Serum"
+Our product which contains 3 types of berries: 3 Berry Face Serum

 Rosehip + Hibiscus